‘The Walking Dead’: Negan’s Life Will Be Explored Further In New One-Off Comic

 “From distribution being temporarily shut down, to people sheltering in place, to figuring out curb-side pick up or delivery, it hasn’t been easy.”

-As a result of this, The Walking Dead creators Robert Kirkman and Charlie Adlard have decided that there is more of Negan’s story to tell even though the comic book series finished last year.
-Not only that but that they would release a new comic regarding this tale in order to help kickstart the comic book industry.
+As a result of this, The Walking Dead creators Robert Kirkman and Charlie Adlard have decided that there is more of Negan’s story to tell, even though the comic book series finished last year.
+Additionally, they confirmed they would release a new title regarding this tale in order to help kickstart the comic book industry.

 Negan Lives #1 is a “special one-shot” that will help fans catch up on what “everyone’s favorite villain” has been up to.